'ABSOLUTE HEAVEN' INDIA KNIGHT

 Once a week, Katie sits behind the counter and chronicles the day's comings and goings - mostly people who were actually hoping to catch her mother.
-The triumphs here are small but hard-won: a tea crisis averted, a book title correctly identified from a cryptic clutch of clues.
-Not to mention the emotional rollercoaster of being named the 7th Best Bookshop in the Country by The Times in a week where daily takings came to around £16.98.
+The triumphs here are small but hard won: a tea crisis averted, a book title correctly identified from a cryptic clutch of clues.
+Not to mention the emotional rollercoaster of being named the Seventh-Best Bookshop in the Country by The Times on a day where takings came to around £16.98.

 Customers appear for a browse and a chat, in search of a recommendation or the perfect gift.
 Others enter the shop for more unexpected reasons − to borrow a screwdriver, locate a priest or simply to ask if there's 'a nice place for an omelette around here'.
 Each day brings its own joys and frustrations, though not always in equal measure . . .